Note: While I do not give valuations, I am happy to discuss the relative merits of any Chance glassware

 A new publication to supplement Chance Expressions

 Since Chance Expressions was published a lot more information has surfaced.
 Enough, in fact, to fill a booklet which will be produced shortly.
-This is expected to be around 7,000 words, 24 pages in length and A4 in size (297 x 210mm), with the usual lashings of photographs in full colour.
-Provisional cover shown.
+A 122 page publication, A4 in size (297 x 210mm), with the usual lashings of photographs in full colour - over 650 to be precise, that's over five photos per page!

 See here for a full feature list and for other books!